 On the horizon are several publications by John Roger Barrie.
-One is a forthcoming spiritual novel, which has already received four glowing endorsements.
-More details will follow.
+One is a forthcoming spiritual novel, which has already received six glowing endorsements from noted professionals:

 A number of prominent persons have enthusiastically endorsed Mysticism: Contemporary and Classical Pathways to the Infinite:

 Swami Swahananda, the late, longtime senior minister of the Vedanta Society of Southern California praised a chapter on the Bhagavad Gita: “Your interpretation accurately conveys the spirit and intent of this timeless Indian scripture.”

 Michael Murphy, legendary Esalen co-founder, extolled one chapter on the spiritual journey: “This is a beautifully distilled, crystal-clear, supremely elegant primer for the contemplative life, rooted in the greatest spiritual masters who have graced this planet.
 Within its utter simplicity there resides wondrous sophistication.”

 Jonathan Kirsch, prolific, bestselling author/attorney, expressed appreciation for a chapter about David, “John Roger Barrie’s insightful reading of the biblical life story of David and the Psalms offers a fresh and illuminating perspective on both the biblical texts and the traditions attached to them.
 Barrie makes a crucial distinction between David the king and David the Psalmist, and that’s exactly where the sparks begin to fly in his provocative work.
 He has something important and compelling to say to the pious student of the Bible as well as the contemporary reader who turns to the Bible as a work of literature.”